-The current diversity in vision testing methods and notations amongst eye care practitioners emphasizes the need for all professionals to adopt the same standardized vision tests and notations, according to international protocols.
+The current diversity in vision testing methods and notations amongst eye care practitioners emphasizes the need for all professionals to adopt standardized vision tests and notations, according to international protocols.

 Optonet is a collaborative project designed to encourage all healthcare practitioners involved in vision care to implement standardized vision tests and notations in their daily practice, in order to improve accuracy of measurements, as well as communication amongst professionals.